Newsom’s feud with DeSantis turns ugly

 The long-running rivalry between Florida Gov. Ron DeSantis (R) and California Gov. Gavin Newsom (D) is reaching a boiling point.

-Newsom went after DeSantis on Monday after more than a dozen migrants from the Texas border were flown to Sacramento, calling the Florida governor a “small, pathetic man” and suggesting that Florida officials could face kidnapping charges for their involvement in the stunt.
+Newsom went after DeSantis on Monday after more than a dozen migrants from the Texas border were flown to Sacramento, Calif.
+He called the Florida governor a “small, pathetic man” and suggested that Florida officials could face kidnapping charges for their involvement in the stunt.

 It’s not the first feud between the two governors, who are seen as rising stars within their respective parties.
 Newsom and DeSantis have traded barbs for well over a year, and DeSantis has made Newsom — and the deep-blue state he leads — a key foil of his conservative political brand.